1diode/Azure-Security-Week-13-H-W/README.md

 | web-3               | 10.0.0.7             |

-We have installed the following Beats on these machines: Both webbeat and filebeat
+I have installed the following Beats on these machines: Both webbeat and filebeat

-These Beats allow us to collect the following information from each machine:
+These Beats allow me to collect the following information from each machine:

 Kibana Filebeat presents logged information about hostname syslog events and their processes, Sudo command use, SSH login attempts and new users & group activity.